Celebrating its 10th year, the BBC National Short Story Award 2015 is now open for submissions

 We're pleased to announce that Allan Little will chair the judges of 10th BBC National Short Story Award 2015

 The distinguished BBC foreign correspondent brings decades of experience reporting from across the globe and heads up a diverse panel of judges: novelist and short story writer Tash Aw, 2013 BBC NSSA award-winner Sarah Hall, and the UK’s bestselling crime novelist, Rebus creator Ian Rankin.
 They are joined by Di Speirs, Books Editor at BBC Radio

 ‘The BBC National Short Story Award is now a decade old and has established itself as a powerful champion of outstanding new writing - both by established practitioners and emerging talent.
 Good writing is at the heart of what the BBC does.
 I am delighted that the BBC’s commitment to upholding that is undiminished, and excited to be chairing the judging for this increasingly prestigious Award.’

-The other 2014 judges are:
+The 2015 judges are:

 Di Speirs, Editor, Books, BBC Radio

 Booktrust - the BBC's partner in this award